 Compulsory education covers about 90% of the schools.
 Schools at upper secondary and tertiary levels are fewer and on average larger than in compulsory education.
 A school’s educational level is defined by its student population and the educational programmes in which the students are enrolled.

-At upper secondary level, 386 schools were offering vocational education and training and 281 general education.
+At upper secondary level, 382 schools were offering vocational education and training and 284 general education.
 There are approx. 600 pupils in a vocational school and 360 pupils in a general education school.
-Most schools at this level are distributed in an urban commune (87%).
-Switzerland’s education and training offerings are completed by the tertiary level (professional education and training (PET) and universities) with 415 educational institutions.
+Most schools at this level are distributed in an urban commune (88%).
+Switzerland’s education and training offerings are completed by the tertiary level (professional education and higher education institutions) with 428 educational institutions.

 The number of schools, their distribution by educational level and their territorial breakdown vary from one canton to another.
 These differences reflect demographic trends of Switzerland.
 Five cantons alone account for more than half of the compulsory education schools (ZH, BE, AG, SG, VD), and two cantons for one third of the upper secondary level schools (ZH, VD).